 5: WRITE LIKE YOU TALK

 Think of real life persuasion vs. school language.
-The biggest flaw to when you’re writing is by being boring.
+The biggest mistake when copywriting is being boring.
 Use a casual tone to make a personal connection.

 Write like you talk.
 When it comes to copy, you want be very personal.
 Imagine talking to your ideal customer one-on-one, in a casual conversation.
 Don’t use very big, technical words.
 Just speak casually as if you’re really trying to talk with them.